 Accommodate- to include the needs or desires of others (accommodation, n.)

 Adjust- to make small changes in an original plan. (adjustment, n., adjustable, adj.)

 Cooperate-- to work with others toward common goals (cooperation, n., cooperative, adj.)

 (People who don’t want to compromise may accuse those who do of ‘abandoning’ their principles: giving up important beliefs for political convenience.
 Those who favor compromise, on the other hand, call non-compromisers ‘stubborn’ or ‘extremists.’)

-Here are several common American expressions that might be difficult to guess if you only know the usual meaning of each word.
-I found most of them in the speeches linked from the last section of the page (on American politics), but they are also used in business discussions and other contexts.
+Here are several common American idioms or expressions that might be difficult to guess if you only know the usual meaning of each word.
+They're commonly used in politics and also in business discussions and other contexts.

-(Don't) back your opponent against the wall (or push someone into a corner)-- Picture someone, or some animal, with no escape route.
+> (Don't) back your opponent against the wall (or push someone into a corner)-- Picture someone, or some animal, with no escape route.
 They will fight much more fiercely than if they could see another way out of the situation.
-(This was in a comment about the Cuban missile crisis-- recorded on the bottom of the page with Kennedy's speech.)
+(This was in a comment about the Cuban missile crisis-- in Kennedy's speech linked from the bottom of this page.)

 > on both sides of the aisle- both Democrats and Republicans